steltenpower/avoid-Excel-pitfalls/README.md

 Well-meaning people using Excel, are without realizing it, making analysts and coders cry.
 This is very costly, both financially and emotionally, and must be improved:
 - I suggest to have everybody invest a few hours in ["Data Organization in Spreadsheets ..."](https://datacarpentry.org/spreadsheet-ecology-lesson/).
 - Advertise this everywhere, including in the default 'new Excel sheet'.
-Maybe make this sheet pre-structured, like I'm experiencing with in the spreadsheetVariants repo.
+Maybe make this sheet pre-structured, like what I made a rough sketch for in the Excel file in [spreadSheetVariants](https://github.com/steltenpower/SpreadsheetVariants)
 - Questions will arise and Digital Competence Centers should be great for answering them

 If you actually want or need more: